igordscunha/PB-Advocacy/README.md

 # P&B Advocacia by Igor Cunha

-Replica of a responsive website for a law firm made by me.
+Responsive website for a fictitious law firm.

 ## ReactJS and TypeScript.